gregates/gregates.github.io/_posts/2013-11-12-active-support-safe-buffer-1.md

 is and the other isn't.
 But what possible difference could the *order* of concatenation make for the safety of the resulting string?

-By the way, if you're not clear on the semantics of `#html_safe?`, it's intended to indicate that we know this particular string does not contain any html tags that need to be escaped before rendering.
+By the way, if you're not clear on the semantics of `#html_safe`, it's intended to indicate that we know this particular string does not contain any html tags that need to be escaped before rendering.
 If the users of your dating site application can store arbitrary text explaining why you should ask them out,